Sunlight Chambers, Dublin

 Sunlight Chambers is a commercial office building on the corner of Parliament Street and Essex Quay in the Temple Bar area of Dublin.
 It was designed by architect Edward Ould in an Italianate style and was named after Lever Brothers' Sunlight detergent brand.

 History

 Lever Brothers was founded in 1895 by brothers William Hesketh Lever, 1st Viscount Leverhulme (1851–1925), and James Darcy Lever (1854–1916).
 Together with chemist William Hough, the brothers created a soap that used glycerin and vegetable oils such as palm oil instead of tallow.
 The resulting soap was free-lathering.
 At first, it was named Honey Soap but later became "Sunlight Soap".

 In 1899, the brothers leased land opposite Grattan Bridge on the banks of the River Liffey to set up a Dublin branch of their company.
 They hired Liverpool architect Ould, who had previously designed various buildings for the company's Port Sunlight model village near Liverpool.
 The Dublin building was designed and constructed between 1900 and 1910 and named after their then-famous soap brand.

-The quayside structure was extensively restored in the late 1990s.
+In the late 1990s Gilroy McMahon architects restored the building and repainted the exterior in a 'light umber' colour.